leo-arch/clifm/README.md

 # CLiFM
 > The KISS file manager: text-based, ultra-lightweight, lightning fast, and written in C

+0.20.8 is the latest version.

-Latest version: 0.18.0.
+0.18.0.
 This is the first POSIX-2008 compliant and FreeBSD compatible version.

 Version 0.17.2 is the first one to work on ARM machines.